jsstrn/jsstrn.me/content/about.md

 I work on both frontend and backend web development with software testing and high test coverage.
 I am a proponent of test driven development and pair programming which is part of [extreme programming](/notes/agile-extreme-programming).

-I was previously at [Thoughtworks](https://www.thoughtworks.com/) as a software engineer and consultant where I worked with several small and medium companies as well as large enterprises.
-Prior to that I developed software with various content management systems and frameworks. 🧑‍💻
+I was previously at [Thoughtworks](https://www.thoughtworks.com/) as a software engineer and technical consultant where I worked with several small and medium companies as well as large enterprises.
+Prior to that I worked as a freelance web developer. 🧑‍💻

 ## Community